-The UK has been responding to coronavirus (COVID-19) since the end of January 2020.
+The UK has been responding to coronavirus (COVID-19) from the end of January 2020 and there have been several variants since the original virus emerged.
 Coronavirus was declared a pandemic by the World Health Organisation (WHO) on 11 March 2020.
 The next day, on 12 March, the UK government moved to the ‘delay’ phase of its response.
-Greater Manchester declared a major incident on 20 March.
+Greater Manchester declared a major incident on 20 March 2020.

-We know that throughout this pandemic some communities are feeling the impact of coronavirus more than others.
-Coronavirus has exposed existing disparities and exacerbated historical inequalities – including the vulnerabilities of older people and care home residents, of BAME staff, volunteers and communities, and the impact on families, young people and children, and on livelihoods.
-But coronavirus has also brought local services even closer together as a whole system.
-Through the Spirit of Salford, partners have come together very quickly in ways we wouldn't have thought possible.
+Some of our communities have felt the impact of coronavirus more than others.
+COVID-19 has exposed existing disparities and exacerbated historical inequalities – including the vulnerabilities of older people and care home residents, of BAME staff, volunteers and communities, and the impact on families, young people and children, and on livelihoods.

 Provide an overview of the key proactive and reactive control measures in place across priority and high-risk settings in Salford, including care homes, schools, businesses, locations, places and communities.

 Our approach has been co-designed with sector, organisational and community leaders.
 At all times and in all settings, risk assessments along with local public health advice are at the core of our response.
 Set out in sections three and four of the plan, we have developed setting specific standard operating procedures (SOPs) to support our end-to-end response from safe operating and opening, first reports of suspect symptoms, arranging tests, support for individuals and settings if a positive test result is reported, including health protection and infection control measures, to ongoing support for specific settings and community.

 Support vulnerable people across the city.